andersm9/Meraki-Computer-Vision/README.md

 ### Notes

+The 'credentials.ini' file should reside in the same directory as the 'meraki_cv.py' script

 The solution is currently designed for a single camera.

 The administrator that created your API key needs full access (read-only will not supply a snapshot URL via the API)